 Nowadays, the extensive offer of available podcasts is not only produced by the media but also by private companies, influencers and individuals without commercial purposes.
 Thus, podcast cover a wide range of views and they also play a major role in the opinion formation of their listeners – indeed, they have become particularly interesting for advertisers.

 Target groups can be addressed very specifically and ads can thus be placed without major wastage.
-At the moment there is a lot of experimentation going on in this area to find out which type of podcast advertising is the most successful.
+At the moment, there is a lot of experimentation going on in this area to find out which type of podcast advertising is the most successful.

-Would you like to find out who is talking about you or your company in their podcasts, whether your advertising measures are being implemented in a target-group oriented manner or what other podcasters are sharing?
-Simply click on the button below to arrange a demo and check out the eMM media monitoring solution.
-Make audio-content visible - with eMM.
+According to PodcastInsights, there are currently over 2 million podcasts.
+Would you like to find out who is talking about your service or your company in their podcasts, whether your podcasts advertising measures are being correctly implemented or what other podcasters are sharing?
+Check out the solutions offered by eMedia Monitor or contact us to get a free demo of or media monitoring and ad monitoring service.

 You might also be interested in: